-Nevada State Parks lie near and dear to my heart, folks…plain and simple.
+Nevada State Parks lie near and dear to my heart, guys…every single one of 'em.
 Having checked almost all 16 parks off the list in one calendar year, I had yet to visit Berlin-Ichthyosaur.
 Today was the day.
 And, while most have an element of surprise, I knew Valley of Fire would have some unbelievable vibrant rock formations, and Sand Harbor State Park would have some euphoric beach scenes.
 As internationally photographed destinations, how could they not come with a stigma of sorts?
+They are both gorgeous, and the most visited parks for a reason... but the crowds?
+Not always my bag.
 Berlin-Ichthyosaur though?
-I was digging deep in the caverns of my memory and wasn't coming up with a whole lot…luckily, a scenario I wouldn't have any other way.
+I was digging deep in those brain wrinkles and not coming up with a whole lot, but ready to change that for good.

-Although cars are few and far between on Highway 50, we hadn’t passed a single soul en route to the park.
+Though Highway 50 truly does seem to be anything but lonely, we hadn’t passed a single soul en route to the park.
 We didn't realize it at the time, but as we blasted by the turnoff for Gabbs, this would be the only glimpse of society we would see for hours.
-While the dirt road in front of us appeared to lead us to nowhere, a few minutes later it was taking us up into the pinyon pines in the foothills and into the mouth of the Park.
-I instantly felt a surge of excitement…considering I had no idea what I was set to encounter here, I was pumped to see a few dilapidated wooden buildings and mine tailings peppering the hillside.
+While the dirt road in front of us appeared to lead to nowhere, a few minutes later it brought us up into the pinyon pines in the foothills and into the mouth of the Park.
+One thing was already doing the trick: no crowds.
+YUSSSS.
+I instantly felt a surge of excitement…considering I had no idea what I was set to encounter here, I was pumped to see a few weathered wooden buildings and mine tailings peppering the hillside.
 Me likey.

-A salivating, over-zealous mess, I practically clawed through the glass car window as we passed by some seriously intriguing historic ruins.
-BUT, I had to stay on task.
-The ranger informed me that a tour was starting in five minutes at the fossil house just up the hill…and while I had nooooo idea what that was, I knew I needed to get there immediately.
+A giddy mess, I practically clawed through the glass car window as we passed by some seriously intriguing historic ruins.
+BUT, I gotta stay focused here.
+The ranger at the gate informed me that a tour was starting in five minutes at the fossil house just up the hill…and while I had nooooo idea what that was, I knew I needed to get there immediately.
 I’ll be back for you later, you mysterious buildings, you.

 The ranger had me hooked on every.
 Single.
 Word.
 And off to lead his next tour at a mine I also knew nothing about, I followed him around like a little puppy for the rest of the afternoon.
-I clearly had no idea whatsoever about the archaeological bliss waiting to be learned, and definitely didn't see a mine coming at me either.
+I clearly had no idea whatsoever about the archaeological bliss that awaited, and definitely didn't see a historic mine coming my direction, either.
 While the fossil house was tucked up and to the right of the wooden buildings, the Diana Mine was equally inconspicuous and buried in the hills to the left of the wooden buildings.

-Joined by many other tour-goers, the ranger gave each person a hard hat, flashlight and assigned us a number…just like any other miner would’ve done back in the day.
-Following the brass tag system, I was number one [exciting!] and moved my stamped brass tag from the ‘In’ side to the ‘Out’ to show that I was inside the mine.
+Joined by many other tour-goers—and by many, I'm talkin' about a perfect dozen or so—the ranger gave each person a hard hat, flashlight and assigned us a number…just like any other prospector would’ve done as they clocked in a cool 120+ years ago.
+Following the brass tag system, I was number one and moved my stamped brass tag from the ‘In’ side to the ‘Out’ to show that I was inside the mine.